pest-parser/ast/README.md

 In the _future_ 🦄, pest-ast may provide a way of defining grammar directly on the AST nodes.

-This library is now dogfooded for the [nafi](https://github.com/nafi-lang/rust-nafi) programming language.

 ## Note:

 This crate is actually `from-pest`, which provides the trait framework for the said conversion.